maina-david/elevator-app/README.md

    php artisan websockets:serve
    ```

-3. Access the app in your web browser at [http://localhost:8000](http://localhost:8000) or [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets) if not redirected.
+3. Access the app websockets dashboard in your web browser at [http://localhost:8000/app-websockets](http://localhost:8000/app-websockets).

 4. Click on the `Connect` button to start displaying dispatched events from the app.
 Note that events are dispatched when: